Cobliteam/cassandra-migrate/README.rst

 ::

     -H HOSTS, --hosts HOSTS
                           Comma-separated list of contact points
     -p PORT, --port PORT  Connection port
     -u USER, --user USER  Connection username
     -P PASSWORD, --password PASSWORD
                           Connection password
     -c CONFIG_FILE, --config-file CONFIG_FILE
                           Path to configuration file
     -m PROFILE, --profile PROFILE
                           Name of keyspace profile to use
-      -s SSL-CERT, --ssl-cert SSL-CERT
+    -s CASSANDRA_HOST_CERT, --cassandra-host-cert CASSANDRA_HOST_CERT
-                            File path of ssl certificate to be used for connecting to the cluster.
+                          File path of .pem or .crt containing certificate of the cassandra host you are connecting to (or the certificate of the CA that signed the host certificate).
+If this option is provided, cassandra- migrate will use ssl to connect to the cluster.
+If this option is not provided, the -k and -crt options will be ignored.
-                            If this option is passed cassandra-migrate will use ssl to connect to the cluster.
+    -k MIGRATOR_HOST_PRIVATE_KEY, --migrator-private-key MIGRATOR_HOST_PRIVATE_KEY
-      -k KEYFILE, --keyfile KEYFILE
+                          File path of the .key file containing the private key of the host on which the cassandra-migrate command is run.
+This option must be used in conjuction with the -crt option.
+This option is ignored unless the -s option is provided.
-                            File path of optional keyfile (.key) to be used to identify the local side of the connection.
+    -crt MIGRATOR_HOST_CERT, --migrator-cert MIGRATOR_HOST_CERT
-      -crt CERTFILE, --certfile CERTFILE
+                          File path of the .crt file containing the public certificate of the host on which the cassandra-migrate command is run.
+This certificate (or the CA that signed it) must be trusted by the cassandra host that migrations are run against.
+This option must be used in conjuction with the -k option.
+This option is ignored unless the -s option is provided.
-                            File path of optional certificate (.pem) to be used to identify the local side of the connection. migrate
+    -y, --assume-yes      Automatically answer "yes" for all questionsmigrate
 ~~~~~~~

 Advances a database to the latest (or chosen) version of migrations.